markusvhagen/simplified.js/README.md

 ### `_dynamicIntegerCounter(el, start, stop, timeInput)`
 Will make an animation for a given element of couting from a given number (`start`) to a given number (`stop`) in a given time.
 Takes object as the first argument, and a number as the second, third and fourth argument.
 You can read more about the `timeInput`-argument in the chapter [Timing with simplified.js](#timing-with-simplified.js).

+### `_indexOf(inArray, searchFor)`
+Given a sorted array, it will return the index of `searchFor`.
+If `searchFor` is not in the array, it will return `undefined`.
+Does not worked with mixed arrays, just arrays only existing of numbers or only existing of strings.
+Takes an array as first argument, and string or number as the second argument.
+Under the hood, `_indexOf` will do a binary search, which is faster than native JS (`array.indexOf()`), because it searches linearly.

 ## Timing with simplified.js
 Functions that can be timed has parameters for it, meaning that you can pass arguments regarding the timing of a function.
 For now, simplified.js only support linear timing, meaning the same speed of the animation in all phases.
 Timing is passed as an argument in milliseconds.
 If no argument is passed, the timing will be set to `default`, which is `400ms`.